Friday, November 29, 2019

 "That's my 1/8 teaspoon!"
 Jolena cried suddenly, and Mandy nodded.

 "OK," Mandy went on, taking away the piece with one bump and replacing it with a piece with four bumps.
+She put it next to the piece with eight bumps.
 "Now what do we have?"

 "Four eighths?"
 Emil asked.
 "There are four bumps in the numerator," he said, pointing to the smaller piece, "and eight bumps in the denominator."